Lamb or Goat Neck Confit

 • Season the neck all over with the salt, then allow to rest overnight.

-• Cover and bake the lamb neck at 250 for 3 hours, or until the meat moves freely from the bone.
+• Cover and bake the lamb at 250 for 3 hours, or until the meat moves freely from the bone.
 Remove the pot from the oven and cool.
 Discard the herbs and spices.

 • From here, if you used lard or tallow, you can transfer the lamb neck to a container and refrigerate it for months as long as the meat is completely covered by fat.
 If you used oil, you'll want to use the confit within a week.